separateurCreated with Sketch.

 whatsappfacebooktwitter-xemailnative

-Philip Kosloski - published on 02/18/17
+Philip Kosloski - published on 02/18/17 - updated on 02/06/26

 whatsappfacebooktwitter-xemailnative

-After his orphanage for African-American children was burned down, Msgr.
+After his orphanage for African American children was burned down, Msgr.
 Quinn rebuilt it with bricks and concrete.

-Ordained in 1912, Father Bernard J. Quinn approached Bishop Charles Edward McDonnell of the Diocese of Brooklyn and asked about the possibility of opening an “apostolate to Blacks.”
-Quinn saw that while the Church was busy ministering to the needs of European immigrants, the African-American population was being neglected.
-Bishop McDonnell, worried more about the onset of World War I, refused his petition.
-The bishop needed more priests to be chaplains overseas and so a new apostolate in his diocese was not on his radar.
+Ordained in 1912, Father Bernard J. Quinn approached Bishop Charles Edward McDonnell of the Diocese of Brooklyn and asked about the possibility of opening an "apostolate to Blacks."
+Quinn saw that while the Church was busy ministering to the needs of European immigrants, the African American population was being neglected.

-Quinn responded to the bishop’s need by volunteering to be a chaplain and put his idea on hold for the moment.
-He was sent over with an infantry regiment and before returning home, Quinn discovered a new saintly friend while in France: Saint Thérèse of Lisieux.
-As part of his assignment, Quinn was stationed near Alençon, the place of Saint Thérèse’s birth, and fell in love with the saint after reading her autobiography, Story of a Soul.
+Quinn responded to the bishop's need by volunteering to be a chaplain and put his idea on hold for the moment.
+He was sent over with an infantry regiment and before returning home, Quinn discovered a new saintly friend while in France: St. Thérèse of Lisieux.
+As part of his assignment, Quinn was stationed near Alençon, the place of Saint Thérèse's birth, and fell in love with the saint after reading her autobiography, Story of a Soul.

-According to Our Sunday Visitor, “While he still ministered to the soldiers after the war, [he received] permission from his army superior to visit the home of Thérèse, where he celebrated Mass on Jan.
-2, 1919, the anniversary of her birth.
+According to Our Sunday Visitor, “While he still ministered to the soldiers after the war, [he received] permission from his army superior to visit the home of Thérèse, where he celebrated Mass on January 2, 1919, the anniversary of her birth.
 He noted that the experience was ‘a very great privilege because I was the first priest to say Mass there.’”

-After returning to his diocese, Quinn renewed his petition and was finally granted permission to begin a new parish for African-American Catholics in Brooklyn.
+After returning to his diocese, Quinn renewed his petition and was finally granted permission to begin a new parish for African American Catholics in Brooklyn.
 Quinn purchased an old Protestant church and had it “blessed and dedicated to St. Peter Claver on February 26, 1922.”

-He put his congregation under the care of Saint Thérèse and would later found the Little Flower House of Providence to care for orphaned African-American children.
-Additionally, each week at his parish he hosted “St Thérèse novena services… Each Monday, approximately 10,000 devotees flocked to this novena where miraculous cures, both physical and spiritual, were said to have occurred.”
+He put his congregation under the care of Saint Thérèse and would later found the Little Flower House of Providence to care for orphaned African American children.
+Additionally, each week at his parish he hosted “St Thérèse novena services...
+Each Monday, approximately 10,000 devotees flocked to this novena where miraculous cures, both physical and spiritual, were said to have occurred.”

-However, his efforts to reach out to the African-American community did not go unnoticed by the Ku Klux Klan.
+However, his efforts to reach out to the African American community did not go unnoticed by the Ku Klux Klan.
 They burnt his orphanage down twice in the same year.
 This did not deter Monsignor Quinn, who rebuilt the orphanage out of concrete and brick.
 Even when news reached him of various death threats Quinn pledged before his parishioners, “I would willingly shed to the last drop my life’s blood for the least among you.”

 Monsignor Quinn died on April 7, 1940, after battling carcinoma.
 His funeral was attended by thousands of people and his legacy survives to this day.
 According to the New York Times, his orphanage remains “the base of operations for the diocese’s Little Flower Children and Family Services of New York program, which provides a variety of services in Queens and Brooklyn and on Long Island.”